paulobento10/yellowPages/README.md

 3) For the first time running the app, run: docker-compose up --build
 4) After step 3), run docker-compose up, for the remaining times
 5) To exit, Ctrl+c
+6) If some erros occur regarding the service db run: docker-compose down --rmi all --volume